open2b/scriggo-site/template.md

 ### macro

 The statement `macro` defines a macro, which is a way to repeat frequently-used template code.
-A macro can have parameters, like a function, but no return values.
-A macro without parameters can be declared and called without the parentheses.
+A macro can have input parameters, like a function, but have a single unnamed return parameter with type `string`, `html`, `markdown`, `css`, `js`, or `json`.
+In a macro declaration the return parameter type can be omitted, in this case it is inferred by the context.
+A macro without input parameters can be declared and called without the parentheses.

 Examples:

 ```
 {% macro title %}A wonderful book{% end %}

-{% macro image(url string, width, height int) %}
+{% macro image(url string, width, height int) html %}
   <img src="{{ url }}" width="{{ width }}" height="{{ height }}">
 {% end %}
 ```

-The statement `show` is used to call a macro:
+A macro is a function and as such it is called with the parentheses:

 ```
-{% show name %}
+{{ name() }}

 {% show image("picture.jpg", 400, 500) %}
 ```

 ### Partials

-Partials are template files whose contents can be shown in other files with a `show` statement:
+Partials are template files whose contents can be rendered in other files with the `render` operator:

 ```
-{% show "partials/footer.html" %}
+{{ render "partials/footer.html" }}
 ```

 The name of the partial file can be a relative or an absolute path.
-The partial file does not inherit the variables declared in the file in which it is shown.
+The partial file does not inherit the variables declared in the file in which it is rendered.

 ### import